Best apps to install first

 • Depending on one app without a backup payment method.

-Also do not install an app five minutes before you need it and then act surprised that it wants verification.
+Also do not install an app five minutes before you need it and then get stuck on verification.
 Apps are useful when prepared.
-They are annoying when used as a panic button.
+They are annoying as a last-minute fallback.

 FAQ